qgvidal/autoencoder/README.md

 # A NOISE DENOISING AUTOENCODER IMPLEMENTED WITH KERAS

 Autoencoders are neural network models based.
 Their behavior and structure is really interesting.
-As you can see in the image above, the autoencoder structure is formed by two parts with the same shape: encoder and decoder.
+As you can see in the image below, the autoencoder structure is formed by two parts with the same shape: encoder and decoder.

 ![alt text](https://github.com/qgvidal/autoencoder/blob/main/images/autoencoder.jpg)